 With a Beard

-The full beard looks great with a soul patch, whether connecting and trimmed separately.
+The full beard looks great with a patch, whether connecting and trimmed separately.
 You can use an electric trimmer to fade and shape your beard hair to perfection.
 For help, check out our guide on fading your beard and facial hair.

 Trim and Clean